aiplanethub/mini-bootcamp-introduction-to-data-visualization-with-matplotlib/matplotlib/1468-Basic Plots II - Histogram, Bar Plot, Pie Chart.md

-### **Applications of Pie Charts**
+### Applications of Pie Charts

 * A pie chart is best used when trying to work out the composition of something.
-If you have categorical data then using a pie chart would work really well as each slice can represent a different category.
+Using a pie chart would work well if you have categorical data, as each slice can represent a different category.
 A good example of a pie chart can be seen below.